Clemens: I can relate to Price's media feud

 Clemens has followed the performance of new Red Sox ace Chris Sale.
 If he doesn't catch Sale's starts on television, he often receives text messages from friends who inform him of Sale's latest double-digit strikeout game.

-Sale has 136 strikeouts in 99 innings, putting him on pace to eclipse Clemens' single-season career-high of 292 strikeouts with the Toronto Blue Jays in 1997.
+Sale has 136 strikeouts in 99 innings, putting him on pace to eclipse Clemens' single-season career high of 292 strikeouts with the Toronto Blue Jays in 1997.

 "He's got some wipeout pitches," Clemens said.
 "I just see a tremendous amount of focus.
 I've always said that your ability to focus more than the next guy is going to carry you through a lot of the time."